 What professions can be held liable for medical malpractice?

 Medical Malpractice claims can be brought against just about any person who is a professional or a business that engages or employs professionals.
 Medical malpractice claims, in particular, are those brought against medical professionals or businesses that engage or employ these medical professionals.
 These medical professionals may include, but are not limited to, doctors of various specialties, nurses, therapists, pharmacists, podiatrists, chiropractors, and psychologists.
-Our Louisville medical malpractice attorney will thoroughly investigate your case to identify those individuals or entities that may be responsible for causing your injuries.
+Our Louisville medical malpractice attorney will thoroughly investigate your medical negligence case to identify those individuals or entities that may be responsible for causing your injuries.

 What are the most common type of medical malpractice claims?

 The most common type of medical malpractice claim is negligence.
-In order to bring a claim for negligence, we must first determine whether a medical professional met the standard of care.
+In order to bring a claim for medical negligence, our Louisville medical malpractice attorney must first determine whether a medical professional met the standard of care.
 The standard of care is a set of rules that a medical professional must follow while taking care of an individual in a certain situation.
-Depending on the particular circumstances, other potential claims could include a lack of informed consent, battery, and/or fraud.
+Depending on the particular circumstances, other potential medical negligence claims could include a lack of informed consent, battery, and/or fraud.